mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 We are willing to work ourselves to death, <i>as long as we do it ironically.</i>

 When we look at the RHAZ protestors and deride them, we are not doing so as neutral observers: we are doing it as members of the ironic class.
 We feel stress from the “un-reality” the protestors create from their actions not matching our expectations.
-In order to internalize this new reality, to sublimate it, we <i>look for irony</i> -- for example, that the protestors are all white.
+In order to internalize this new reality, to sublimate it, we <i>look for irony</i> -- for example, that the protestors are mostly white.

 ## Weaponized irony